Qarnayel: Services

 Many grottoes are located in the steep pine-clad slopes above the town.

 The village is a major source of pine nuts due to stone pine (Pinus pinea) woods covering the area.
 Qornayel also produces a variety of fruits and vegetables.

 Coal and iron were mined during the 19th century.
+The coal mine was owned by a British company, Brattle & Hornhill.
+It closed in 1841 following Ibrahim Pasha’s retreat from Lebanon.

 Qornayel is considered one of the most prominent summer villages in Lebanon, in the pre-war years a large number of residents of coastal villages intended to spend the summer in Qornayel.
 After the war, Qornayel attracted a large number of Gulf tourists who came to Qarnayel to spend the summer vacation, and many of them had owned residential apartments in the village.